Ralpel: History

 A generation had passed without any conflicts.
-After that the village leader Mr. Sailuai heard that some parts of their land were frequently purloined by the neighbouring Lungler village, and ordered Mr. Thanhlira (Tlanglian descendant), the strongest man in the then Thantlang District, and his elder brother, Mr. Tumthula with Mr. Ne Neng (Mualchin), Mr. Kam Tu (Fanchun) and Mr. Tai Ung (Aineh) to build a vedette at the location of the present day Ralpel Village in around 1892.
+After that the village leader Mr. Sailuai heard that some parts of their land were frequently purloined by the neighbouring Lungler village, and ordered Mr. Thanhlir (Tlanglian descendant), the strongest man in the then Thantlang District, and his elder brother, Mr. Tumthul with Mr. Ne Neng (Mualcin), Mr. Kam Tu (Fancun) and Mr. Tai Ung (Aineh) to build a vedette at the location of the present day Ralpel Village in around 1892.
 They called the vedette Ralpel and it became an established village in 1893.
-Among the selected sentinels, Mr. Thankio (Hlawncheu) who was a descendant of the chief clan, was initially appointed to be the Chief (Bawi) of Ralpel Village but there was disagreement over his appointments and the Dawn Chief Mr. Sailuai appointed Mr. Satlung (Hlawncheu) instead to be the first Chief of the Ralpel Village.
-Mr. Thanhlira (Tlanglian) paid a tax of Ks 30/- and 6 hand-spans of copper pot for establishing Ralpel Village.
+Among the selected sentinels, Mr. Thankio (Hlawnceu) who was a descendant of the chief clan, was initially appointed to be the Chief (Bawi) of Ralpel Village but there was disagreement over his appointments and the Dawn Chief Mr. Sailuai appointed Mr. Satlung (Hlawnceu) instead to be the first Chief of the Ralpel Village.
+Mr. Thanhlir (Tlanglian) paid a tax of Ks 30/- and 6 hand-spans of copper pot for establishing Ralpel Village.
 For this reason, he was entitled to different kinds of the contemporaneous village taxes.

 The term Ralpel is derived from the two Mizo / Lai words: Ral and Pel.
 In both Mizo and Lai "ral" means "enemy" and "pel" means "hunting".
 So the word "Ralpel" in its simplest form would be "Hunting the enemy" or "The place for hunting the enemy".
 Older people consider Ralpel and Dawn Village as a single-separated village.

 The neighboring villages call Ralpel `Leisen`.
 The origin of this term 'Leisen' is not known, however, the term is believed to be used by these villages because the soil of the Ralpel is mostly red, and hence the term 'Leisen' which literally means 'Red Soil'.